livekit/components-js/.changeset/afraid-elephants-fetch.md

 '@livekit/components-core': patch
 ---

-Fix floating-ui shit middleware and style and responsiveness updates on PreJoin component.
+Fix floating-ui shift middleware and style and responsiveness updates on PreJoin component.